 I often think about that day now and it still brings a smile to my face.
 Not only because it was a gloriously sunny day (which of course is a rarity in Cornwall!) but because it was the day that I grabbed my independence by the balls.

 Being able to drive is the “norm” for most people, but for me it was a different kind of achievement.
-I never thought it would be something I could physically do, let alone be bloody good at (did I mention I got zero minors?! haha)
+I never thought that it would be something I could physically do, let alone be bloody good at (did I mention I got zero minors?! haha)

 Most people are confused / nervous of my hand controls when they first travel with me.
 My accelerator and brake are on a fixed lever, alongside a miniature turning stick.

-Not only had this knocked all my confidence, but it was also the ONLY local vehicle that was adapted for me to drive.
+Not only had this knocked all of my confidence, but it was also the ONLY local vehicle that was adapted for me to drive.

 A year or so passed and I eventually had the car of my dreams (a VW Caravelle, Nevada).
 I took some refresher lessons and on June 19th 2012, I passed my test for the very first time.

-It’s not very often I pat myself on the back, but I’m so proud of what I have achieved!
+It’s not very often I pat myself on the back, but I’m so proud of what I achieved!
 The ability to drive is something that we all take for granted, but it means so much more to me than just getting from A to B.

 It brings me independence and a whole new level of freedom.
 I often jump in the car now and just go for drive - windows down, music blaring!
 I would honestly be lost without it.